wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed blank settings page caused by incompatibility with some themes or plugins

 = 1.3.1 =
 * Added option to insert ads also on pages
 * Added option to process PHP code